-Given the nature of the financial instruments that USSIM deals in, some execution factors may not be applicable to the orders executed by USSIM.
+Given the nature of the financial instruments that USSIM deals in, some execution factors may not be applicable.

 When executing orders, in the absence of any specific instructions, USSIM will give precedence to the factors that allow it to deliver Best Execution in terms of total consideration, representing the price and the costs associated with the execution, which includes all expenses incurred by USSL which are directly related to the execution of the order, including execution venue fees, clearing and settlement fees, and any other fees paid to third parties involved in executing an order.
 Price will ordinarily merit a high relative importance in obtaining the best possible result.
 However, in some circumstances, USSIM may appropriately determine that other execution factors are more important than price in obtaining Best Execution.
-In order to make any such determination, our front office staff will use their commercial judgement and experience in light of available market information to achieve the best balance across a range of sometimes conflicting factors.
-This does not necessarily mean achieving the best price for every order, but the best possible result that can reasonably be expected given the resources available to our front office staff.
-In determining the "price" of a financial instrument, we will take into account a number of considerations including market parameters (i.e., the price at which a financial instrument may be trading on a regulated market or MTF), level of market liquidity and volatility, valuation, and the risks incurred by entering into transactions.
+In order to make any such determination, USSIM's investment team will use their commercial judgement and experience in light of available market information to achieve the best balance across a range of sometimes conflicting factors.
+This does not necessarily mean achieving the best price for every order, but the best possible result that can reasonably be expected in the prevailing circumstances.
+In determining the "price" of a financial instrument, USSIM will take into account considerations such as market parameters (i.e., the price at which a financial instrument may be trading on a regulated market or MTF), level of market liquidity and volatility, valuation, and the risks incurred by entering into the transaction.